<img height="1" width="1" src="https://www.facebook.com/tr?id=2256810414611809&amp;ev=PageView &amp;noscript=1">

 Lack of Role Description and Responsibilities

 Employees at your practice may not be aware of their job descriptions and roles.
 People may not know about their responsibilities from vague job descriptions.
-They may have conflicts with employees who have similar lack of understanding about their job responsibilities.
-They can miss training opportunities, putting their skills, professionalism, career track, your practice, and patient lives in jeopardy.
+They may have conflicts with employees who have a similar lack of understanding about their job responsibilities.
+They can miss training opportunities, jeopardizing their skills, professionalism, career track, practice, and patient lives.

 Serious Conflict Sources

-Don’t ignore conflict-creating situations that can jeopardize employee safety, such as unfair or discriminatory treatment, unhealthy competition and harassment.
-Make sure that your employee handbook is updated to reflect appropriate laws and company values about how harassment will be investigated and eliminated.
+Don’t ignore conflict-creating situations that can jeopardize employee safety, such as unfair or discriminatory treatment, unhealthy competition, and harassment.
+Ensure your employee handbook is updated to reflect appropriate laws and company values about how harassment will be investigated and eliminated.
 Having written statements in your employee handbook can show that you take these issues seriously and create expectations of appropriate behavior.
 HR for Health can help you craft an employee handbook that addresses these issues.

 Signs of Escalating Conflict